ucsc/ucsc-content-blocks/README.md

 ```

-Enqueue the newly created block by adding a line to the `$blocks` array with the name of the directory that was created during block the `block-creation` script:
+Enqueue the newly created block by adding a line to the `$blocks` array with the name of the directory that was created with the `block-creation` script:

 ```php